jerilynzheng/al-folio/_projects/feed.markdown

 Another project that I am in the midst of working on.
 This is currently in the prototyping stage.

-Eating Out is a service that improves upon how current food searches function.
-Rather than finding top places based on just other user reviews, it gives the user the option to specific exactly what they want.
+Eating Out is a service that <mark>improves</mark> upon how current food searches function.
+Rather than finding top places based on just other user reviews, it gives the user the option to specific <mark>exactly what they want<mark>.
 It also provides a comprehensive look at the menu to show exactly what dishes to order and the pricing.

 ---